buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_ElectricAppliancePHistory.md

+# Pset_ElectricAppliancePHistory

 Captures realtime information for electric appliances, such as for energy usage.
 <!-- end of short definition -->

  HISTORY: Added in IFC4.